The best AI product management books in 2026

 The question comes up in almost every conversation with product leaders: which AI product management books are actually worth reading?
 By 2026 the market has become crowded – an Amazon search returns dozens of hits, many thin, some visibly machine-produced.
 At the same time the need has never been bigger: coding agents deliver faster than teams can plan.
 The bottleneck isn't the coding, it's everything before and after – and that is exactly the part books train.

-The filter for this list is deliberately simple: only books that had at least 4.0 stars and more than ten ratings on Amazon on 9 July 2026 are included.
+The filter stays deliberately simple: only books with at least 4.0 stars and at least ten ratings on Amazon on 9 July 2026 are included.
 That guards against single opinions and against freshly published titles with five friendly early reviews.
-Eight books pass the filter.
+Three sources are consolidated: the Amazon search for AI product management, an editorial top-30 survey of the 2025/2026 vintage and a reader recommendation list.
+After filtering and dedup, 33 titles remain.

 1. Building AI-Powered Products – the foundation